Yam (vegetable): Colombia

 In Colombia yam production has been specifically located in the Caribbean region, where it has become a key product in the diet of the population of this area.
 In 2010, Colombia was among the 12 countries with the highest yam production worldwide, and ranked first in yield of tons per hectare planted.
 Although its main use is for food, several studies have shown its usefulness in the pharmaceutical industry and the manufacture of bioplastics.
 However, in Colombia, there is no evidence of the use of this product, other than food.

 Philippines

 In the Philippines, the purple ube species of yam (D. alata), is eaten as a sweetened dessert called ube halaya, and is also used as an ingredient in another Filipino dessert, halo-halo.
 It is also used as a popular ingredient for ice cream.

 Vietnam

-In Vietnam, the same purple yam is used for preparing a special type of soup canh khoai mỡ or fatty yam soup.
+In Vietnam, yams are used to prepare dishes such as canh khoai mỡ or canh khoai từ.
 This involves mashing the yam and cooking it until very well done.
 The yam root was traditionally used by peasants in Vietnam to dye cotton clothes throughout the Red River and Mekong delta regions as late as the mid-20th century, and is still used by others in the Sapa region of northern Vietnam.